regolith-linux/website/content/en/docs/Customize/compositors.md

 ## Installing a Compositor

+{{% pageinfo %}}
+Due to the way that the compositor is managed by i3-wm, you must log out and back in for compositor changes to take effect.
+Restarting i3 is not sufficient.
+{{% /pageinfo %}}

 Run the following package install command to swap out the compositor.
 In this case we'll run `xcompmgr`:
 ```bash
 $ apt install regolith-compositor-xcompmgr